 - Arrive as early as you can.
-We arrived there just after park opening.
+We arrived there just after the park opened.
 Crowds build as the day goes on and often peak early to mid-afternoon.

-- Take advantage of Fastpasses during peak periods to save yourselves time spent in queues.
+- Take advantage of Fastpasses and Priority Passes during peak periods to save yourself time spent in queues.

-- Food can be costly (as is the case with most theme parks).
+- Food can be costly (as with most theme parks).
 Eat beforehand or reduce the cost of food by purchasing meal vouchers.

 - Make sure you check out at least one of the parades and shows.

-- Stick around for the night parade (at 7:30 pm) if you can but the daytime parade (3:30 pm) is also good value.
-Arrive about 30 minutes beforehand to get a better spot and maybe even allow a little longer on busy days.
+- Stick around for the night parade (at 7:30 pm) if you can, but the daytime parade (3:30 pm) is also good value.
+Arrive 30 minutes beforehand to get a better spot and maybe even allow a little longer on busy days.

-- In terms of shows, Festival of the Lion King was almost worth the cost of admission on its own (although we are self-confessed The Lion King nerds).
+- Regarding shows, Festival of the Lion King was almost worth the cost of admission on its own (although we are self-confessed The Lion King nerds).
 We also watched the Jedi Training stage show and would highly recommend registering your younglings (if they are between the ages of 4 and 12 and love Star Wars) so they can join the fun.

 - Stay away from the parades if they are not your thing.
-Most of our time spent at Hong Kong Disneyland was pretty relaxed with the crowds never feeling overwhelming until the time the night parade was about to start.
-Then, things started to get packed including the retail shops and restaurants around the area.
+Most of our time spent at Hong Kong Disneyland was pretty relaxed, with the crowds never feeling overwhelming until the night parade was about to start.
+Then, things started to get packed, including the retail shops and restaurants around the area.
 We would also suggest avoiding eating near the parade area around the time of the night parade.

 Hong Kong and Macau Travel Planning Facebook Group